Rotate your phone

 [Team name TBC]

-Thank you Stone & Chalk for hosting us at 121 King St.
+Thank you Stone & Chalk for providing us with the venue.